Sugar Free Low Carb KETO Tiramisu. Forget the rest, this is THE BEST! 3g carbs per portion. Jamie Oliver would be impressed!

 Yes.
 WAIT!
 Again!!!!!

 Home made Tiramisu is ALWAYS better after being refrigerated for 24 hours and my sugar free low carb keto Tiramisu is no different.
-Really.
-I am not winding you up.
-You have to wait.
+DO NOT LISTEN to anyone who says you don’t need to wait that long.
+They don’t have a clue.
+A real chef knows that for Tiramisú to taste amazing, all the flavours need time to blend and infuse the sponge fingers.
+So be patient.
 Trust me, it will be worth it, I promise.

 - Servings: 9